 The guidelines note that while adequate discipline of individuals responsible for an offense is a necessary component of enforcement, the form of discipline that will be appropriate will be case specific.
 So, while the guidelines do not specify what kind of discipline should be imposed for violations, the organization will be expected to demonstrate that it has an appropriate disciplinary program or policy, and that it is fairly applied.
 Just having a policy on paper, which is ignored in reality, will not be sufficient.

 Courts have recognized that employees may be under pressure, for example, to increase profits and “do whatever it takes” to meet quarterly or annual goals.
-A corporate policy that dryly recites the requirement that employees must obey various laws often gets overlooked, particularly when all or part of a salary is tied to meeting goals.
-Thus, an effective compliance program must have sufficient “teeth” to punish employees for violating the law or company policies.
+A corporate policy that dryly recites the requirement that employees must obey various laws often gets overlooked or ignored, particularly when all or part of an employee's salary is tied to meeting goals.
+Thus, an effective compliance program must have sufficient “teeth” that are actually used to punish employees for violating the law or company policies.
 A policy of punishment for violations should be designed to make it clear to employees that there will be consequences for illegal actions, and the pressure to make profits will not excuse the conduct.

 If a violation is detected, the guidelines also require that: